 M: 5’6″ – 5’9″

 Weight – 47 lbs | Battery – 250 Wh | Motor – 250W | Range – 16-40mi | Torque – 40Nm

 Electra is popular for its affordable ebikes and the Townie Go! is one of their best-selling models.
 Its classic style and simplicity are its winning factors, combined with a lightweight frame and practical design.
 Electra’s patented Flat Foot Technology means you’ll never have to lean over when stopping, keeping you upright and comfortable all day long.

-However, it’s the perfect town commuter for collecting groceries, visiting friends or going to work.
-You get a convenient integrated rear rack and kickstand, comfortable fat tires, and powerful disc brakes.
+However, it’s the perfect town commuter for collecting groceries, visiting friends, or going to work.
+You get a convenient integrated rear rack and kickstand, comfortable balloon tires, and powerful disc brakes.

 Best Electric Bikes Under $1,500

 Weight – 63 lbs | Battery – 460Wh | Motor – 500W | Range – 45mi | Torque – 60Nm

 - Class 2 eBike (option to change it to class 3)

 - 20″ x 3″ tires